NateWr/food-and-drink-menu/readme.txt

 *	Initial release

 == Upgrade Notice ==

+= 1.6.1 =
+This update fixes an issue that prevented changes to a menu item's price and a menu's layout from being saved.
+It also fixes an error when saving a menu with an alternate page template.

 = 1.6.0 =
 This update brings menus, menu sections and menu items to the new Gutenberg editor in WordPress 5.0.
 It also fixes some bugs with WPML compatibility.